Department of Educational Leadership and Counseling

 Clinical Mental Health Counseling, M.S.

 This is a 60-hour degree designed exclusively for those who wish to pursue licensure in Texas as a Professional Counselor.
-This degree also offers an emphasis in “Rural Mental Health Counseling”.
+This degree also offers an emphasis in (a) rural mental health counseling, (b) school counseling, and (c) sandtray therapy.

 Core Courses54